IfedayoAwe/The-Nips-Crib/README.md

 5. Go to 'post/<id of any post>/'.
 Paste the token in the header and send a GET request to get that post.
 6. Go to 'post/<id of a post made with the same user token>'. set keys: title and content and send a PUT request to update the post.
 7. Go to 'post/<id of a post made with the same user token>'. send a DELET request to delete the post.
+8. To query all posts made by a particular user, an authentication token must be provided in the head of the request.

 ## Contribution
 Pull requests are and new features suggestions are welcomed.